 7. In 2019, 10,627 claims or referrals were processed by the authorities, a 52% rise from 6,986 referrals in 2018.
 The number of such cases has more than tripled since 2015.

-8. We do not yet have the outcome figures for 2019 but we do for the previous year.
-These showed that nearly two in three cases (2,200, or 56% of nearly 3,900 cases opened in 2018 which had been ruled on as of July 2019) were deemed as not having potential or conclusive grounds for being trafficked (see Figure 2 below).
+8. Figures released by the government showed that 2,200, or well over half of nearly 3,900 cases opened in 2018 which had been ruled on as of July 2019 were deemed as not having potential or conclusive grounds for being trafficked (see Figure 2 below).

 Are Modern Slavery laws being abused?